LVisir/react-rental-car/README.md

 the answer from the server, so because now there isn't any back-end the number of pages are static (depends on (number of element)/10 upper bound, where 10 are the number of element per page).
 During the test, see the console to check the fetch url.

+# Next step
+Now that I understand how to use React functions, I will remodel the code in a appropriate way to delete all the possible 'boiler code'.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).